What Is a Gantt Chart?

 Read More: How to Show Dependencies in Excel Gantt Chart

-• As a result, the Select Data Source box will appear.
-Now click Add under Legend Entries first.
+- The Select Data Source box will appear.
+Click Add under Legend Entries first.

-• Now in the Edit Series box, select cell C4 for Series name and select the range C5:C12 for Series values.
-Then click on OK.
+- In the Edit Series box, select cell C4 for Series name and select the range C5:C12 for Series values.

-• This time, select cell E4 as the Series name and the range E5:E12 as the Series values.
-Then click on OK.
+- Select cell E4 as the Series name and the range E5:E12 as the Series values.

 Read More: How to Add Milestones to Gantt Chart in Excel

-From the graph created at the end of the previous step, we can see that the project orders are in the opposite order than required.
+In the graph created at the end of the previous step, the project orders are in the opposite order.
+Let’s reverse them.

-After rearranging the project lists in the previous step, the horizontal axis labels will move up.
+After rearranging the project lists in the previous step, the horizontal axis labels will move up, and we need them down.

 A standard Gantt chart only represents the duration and starting point of a task.
 But the chart we have created has both the starting date as well as the durations plotted from a base starting date of 7/23/2021.
-We need to remove these first bars.
-In other words, we need to withdraw the blue lines in our graph.
+We need to remove these blue bars.

 Now the chart will look closer to a Gantt chart.

-The chart, at this point, seems to start and a random place and ends at one.
+The chart seems to start and end at a random date.
 We need to modify it more to look more like an ideal Gantt chart that starts and ends with the horizontal axis.
-To do that, we need to change the maximum and minimum values of the horizontal axis.

-• To determine the maximum and the minimum value of the axis, we need to find when the earliest project starts and the latest project ends.
+- To determine the maximum and the minimum value of the axis find when the earliest project starts and the latest project ending date.
 These dates are located in cells C5 and D12 in our dataset.

-• After identifying the dates, copy and paste the values to another cell.
+- Copy and paste the values to another cell or use a MIN and MAX formula to extract them dynamically.
 We have pasted them in cells C14 and C15 for demonstration.

-• As a result, the Format Axis window will open up within the Excel spreadsheet.
-Now go to the Axis Options tab in it.
+- The Format Axis window will open up within the Excel spreadsheet.
+Go to the Axis Options tab in it.

-• Then under the Number section, you can find the Format Code Now type in any format you like.
+- Under the Number section, you can find the Format Code.
+Type in any format you like.
 We have selected dd-mmm-yy as the date format.

 The graph label will change now.

-We can also make the bars thicker by double-clicking them first.
-Then You can change Gap Width from the Series Options tab to a lower value.
+- You can also make the bars thicker by double-clicking them and changing the Gap Width from the Series Options tab to a lower value.

-You can change the fill color/style from the same Window.
-But this time, go to the Fill & Line tab and you can select your style under the Fill section.
-We have selected gradient fill as our style here.
+- You can change the fill color/style from the same window.
+Go to the Fill & Line tab and select your style under the Fill section.
+We have selected gradient fill as our style.

-You can also add labels by selecting the chart and clicking on the Chart Elements icon that appears on the right.
-Then select Data Labels.
+- You can also add labels by selecting the chart and clicking on the Chart Elements icon that appears on the right, then selecting Data Labels.

 The chart will finally look like this.